ocaml-multicore/retro-httpaf-bench/README.md

 Set of scripts for building and running some http server benchmarks.
 More details to come.

-The Dockerfile can be used to build a container that will run everything but care has been taken so you should be able to run the scripts individually themselves in the following order:
+The Dockerfile can be used to build a container that will run everything.

-1. `setup_opams.sh`
-1. `setup_go.sh`
-1. `build_benchmarks.sh`
-1. `build_wrk2.sh`
-1. `build_jupyter.sh`
-1. `run_benchmarks.sh`
+Running `make` will build the image and run the tests.
+Afterwards, the results are available as `output/parse_output.html`.

+Note that running `make` deletes any existing files in `output/`.